hashicorp/terraform/.github/CONTRIBUTING.md

 ### Pull Request Lifecycle

-1. You are welcome to submit your pull request for commentary or review before it is fully completed.
-Please prefix the title of your pull request with "[WIP]" to indicate this.
+1. You are welcome to submit a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) for commentary or review before it is fully completed.
 It's also a good idea to include specific questions or items you'd like feedback on.
-2. Once you believe your pull request is ready to be merged, you can remove any "[WIP]" prefix from the title and a core team member will review.
+2. Once you believe your pull request is ready to be merged you can create your pull request.
 3. When time permits Terraform's core team members will look over your contribution and either merge, or provide comments letting you know if there is anything left to do.
 It may take some time for us to respond.
 We may also have questions that we need answered about the code, either because something doesn't make sense to us or because we want to understand your thought process.
-We'd kindly ask that you do not target specific team members.
+We kindly ask that you do not target specific team members.
 4. If we have requested changes, you can either make those changes or, if you disagree with the suggested changes, we can have a conversation about our reasoning and agree on a path forward.
 This may be a multi-step process.
 Our view is that pull requests are a chance to collaborate, and we welcome conversations about how to do things better.
 It is the contributor's responsibility to address any changes requested.
 While reviewers are happy to give guidance, it is unsustainable for us to perform the coding work necessary to get a PR into a mergeable state.
 5. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
 Merged PRs may or may not be included in the next release based on changes the Terraform teams deems as breaking or not.
 The core team takes care of updating the [CHANGELOG.md](https://github.com/hashicorp/terraform/blob/master/CHANGELOG.md) as they merge.
 6. In some cases, we might decide that a PR should be closed without merging.
 We'll make sure to provide clear reasoning when this happens.
-Following the above
+Following the recommended process above is one of the ways to ensure you don't spend time on a PR we can't or won't merge.

 #### Getting Your Pull Requests Merged Faster